roma5840/PetFeeder/README.md

 ## Current Version

-### v13 - Device Management
+### v13.1 - Login Persistence
+*   Added login persistence: Users remain logged in even after closing the app or removing it from multitasking.

+#### General Changes in v13:
-*   Added Device Management (log out specific devices/log out all devices)
+*   Device Management: Users can now log out specific devices or all devices at once.
+*   2FA Requirement for Session Control: Users must enable two-factor authentication (2FA) to remove device sessions.
+*   OTA Update Support: Added support for over-the-air updates for preview builds using EAS.
-*   Command done: npx expo install expo-application
+*   Command Executed: npx expo install expo-application

 ## Usage on EAS Build
 *   EAS builds are only used if there are custom native modules (e.g. soon-to-be-implemented BLE feature for ESP32 connection)